What Makes A Stock Go Up & Down? Understanding Market Volatility & Investor Emotions

 Let's first get into what the stock market is and how it works.
 Because once you understand how the market works, it will help you be a smarter, more successful investor.

 The stock market is a vast network of economic transactions where buyers and sellers trade shares of public companies—which are stocks—with one another.
+These transactions contribute to the overall market capitalization of companies.
+It also influences the performance of the broader market index.

-But there are plenty of other factors that influence the supply and demand of a stock.
+There are plenty of other factors that influence the supply and demand of a stock.
 These include events, which typically lead to stock market crashes, economic factors such as the rise or fall of interest rates, and investor expectations and emotions.

 Let's cover all of these in more detail…